m-kaif07/Jarvis---Your-Personal-Voice-Activated-Assistant-with-Face-Lock-/README.md

 Technologies Used:

-Python
+Python,

-Speech Recognition
+Speech Recognition,

-pyttsx3
+pyttsx3,

+sapi-5 API,

-Custom Plugins and Integrations
+Custom Plugins and Integrations,

 How to Get Started: